rohan-molloy/generate-hostnames/README.md

 awk '{print "local-data:\t\""$2".lan.
 A "$1"\"\nlocal-data-ptr:\t\""$1" "$2".lan\""}' output.txt
 ```

-## Use with dnsmasq
+## Use with Dnsmasq

-dnsmasq supports standard hosts file.
+Dnsmasq supports standard hosts files Append `hostsdir=/path/to/dir`

-Append `hostsdir=/path/to/dir` to your `dnsmasq.conf` file
-then put your generated hostsfile in that directory.
+to your `dnsmasq.conf` file then put your generated hostsfile in that directory.

-dnsmasq will notice changes to files (or newly added files)
-without needing to restart the daemon
+Dnsmasq will notice changes without needing to restart the daemon